awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

   ```
   yaw_right_handed_cartesian_system = pi - yaw_in_output_data
   ```
++ If you created a 3D point cloud adjustment labeling job and included `pitch` and `roll` in the input manifest file, the same `pitch` and `roll` measurements will appear in the output manifest file\.
+Otherwise, `pitch` and `role` will always be 0\.
 + If you included label attributes in your input manifest file for a given class, a `label-category-attributes` parameter is included for all cuboids for which workers selected label attributes\.

+If one or more cuboids were modified, there is an `adjustment-status` parameter in the metadata for audit workflows that is set to `adjusted`\.
+If you added one or more `frameAttributes` to your label category configuration file, worker responses for frame attributes are in the JSON object, `dataset-object-attributes`\.

 The *red, italicized text* in the examples below depends on labeling job specifications and output data\.
 The ellipses \(*\.\.\.*\) denote a continuation of that list, where additional objects with the same format as the proceeding object can appear\.